Fulton Financial Corporation research snapshot

 Rating

-Solidly capitalized Mid-Atlantic regional bank with consistent earnings, a growing deposit base, active M&A execution, and an attractive dividend yield, offset by credit-cycle uncertainty and sector-wide NIM pressure
+Solidly capitalized Mid-Atlantic regional bank with a Q2 2026 EPS beat, a growing deposit base, active M&A execution, and a sustainable dividend yield, offset by credit-cycle uncertainty and sector-wide NIM pressure

 Trend status